cube3power/atsd/rule-engine/functions-link.md

 Displayed as 'Default' link in inline mode.

-> Available only in rules with `Series` data type.
+> Available only for rules with `Series` data type.

 Example: